RazeLighter777/mmo/README.md

 # mmo
-A simple multithreaded TCP application server serving a MySQL backend.
+A multithreaded websocket MMO with a MySQL backend
-Licensed under the MIT License.
+# technologies used:
+- MySQL
+- Rust
+- Websockets
+- JavaScript
+- WebGL
+- Asynchronous Programming